ChromiaProject/postchain-eif/doc/mass-exit-setup.md

 * [Token bridge chain configuration](token-bridge-chain-configuration.md) for more details on the basic bridge chain configuration.

-## Handling mass exit on the bridge chain
+## Handling mass exit on the EVM side

 1. To deploy the `TokenBridgeWithSnapshotWithdraw` bridge contract, that supports mass exit, use the following command:

 ```sh
 $ yarn deploy:snapshots --network sepolia --verify --validator-address {VALIDATOR_CONTRACT_ADDRESS} --offset 2
 ```

+## Handling mass exit on the bridge chain

 2. To register the FT4 asset on the bridge chain, use the following snippet: